rayjonesmuiruri/simple_shell/README.md

-This is a simple shell project
+This is a simple shell project:
+AUTHORS: RAY AND CESS
+LANGUAGE: THE PROJECT IS DONE IN C LANGUAGE.